Your Cart is Empty

 Eau Claire Bit & Spur Foundation has been in existence since the early 1900's.
 All of Eau Claire Bit & Spurs shows are WSCA Champ Show qualifying with shows being held May-September.
-Our facility & grounds offers a newly built entry stand, food stand, 88 stall barn, a pleasure and gaming arena; plenty of space to park and camper hook ups for staying overnight to enjoy one or even two full days of showing at our shows!
-We are located at: 10409 West Cameron Street, Eau Claire, Wisconsin.
-We look forward to see you at our NBHA, Pleasure and Game Shows!
+Our facility & grounds offers an entry stand, food stand, 88 stall barn, a wash rack, a pleasure and a gaming arena; plenty of space to park and camper hook ups for staying overnight to enjoy one or even two full days of showing at our shows!
+We are located at: 10421 West Cameron Street, Eau Claire, Wisconsin.
+We look forward to seeing you at our NBHA, Pleasure and Game Shows!

 The History of the Club

 A Little History!

 In 1925, nineteen polo riders founded the Bit and Spur Club, naming it after their old club.
 It was inactive for three years during the depression, and was reorganized in 1933.
 The first show of the Bit and Spur club was held in 1925 at the Cavalry Barns on Highway 53 in Eau Claire.
 The first show at the new location on Highway E was held on June 12, 1938.
 The 1940 show had equitation classes, open hunter, ponies, amateur owners, five-gaited, three-gaited, parent and child (with parent riding too), pairs classes (man and a woman) and senior championships.
 The current club house is a full log building that was constructed in the 1940’s and was the site for dances, chicken and beef dinners, pancake breakfasts and smorgasbords.
 The Current Bit and Spur show grounds are 6 miles west of Eau Claire on county road “E” also known as Cameron Street.